 The Samsung Q8FN is a bit better than the Samsung Q7FN for most users, unless you want a cleaner wall mount installation with the One Connect box.
 The two TVs offer nearly identical picture quality, but the Samsung Q8FN has a better local dimming feature.

 The Samsung Q8FN is better than the Samsung Q6FN.
 The Q8FN has better local dimming and can produce better blacks which is great for movies in a dark room.
 It also has better reflection handling so you can place in a bright room with no issues.
-The Samsung Q8FN handles better fast action and sports as it has a better response time.
-On the other hand, the Samsung Q6FN has marginally better input lag both in SDR and in 4k@60Hz HDR and thus is more responsive for gaming or use as a PC monitor.
+The Samsung Q8FN handles fast action and sports slightly better as it has a better response time.

 The LG C8 is better than the Samsung Q8FN, unless the possibility of burn-in with an OLED TV concerns you.
 The C8 delivers perfect dark room performance with perfect blacks, as well as much wider viewing angles great for a large seating area, as well as perfect black uniformity and a near instantaneous response time.
 This comes at a cost, as the OLED panel is prone to temporary image retention and permanent burn-in.
 The Samsung Q8FN is brighter and doesn't experience image retention.